 1. When referring to social networks, the timeline is the primary page where content is viewed.
 The timeline is personalized for each user, displaying content based on which accounts the user is following.
 While timelines are usually presented chronologically, an algorithm is often used to order the content based on what receives the most interaction.
-When a user posts, their followers will most likely see it on their timeline, allowing them to react to it by liking it or making a comment.
+When a user posts, followers see it on their timeline, allowing them to react by liking it or making a comment.

 Along with a collective timeline found on the home page, the term can also apply to individual profiles.
-On Facebook and other social media platforms, when scrolling through a user's profile, you are browsing through their personal timeline, which features posts they have shared in the past.
+On Facebook and other social media platforms, when scrolling through a user's profile, you browse their personal timeline, which features posts they shared in the past.

 Why do I not see my friends' post on my timeline?

-Social networks like Facebook use an algorithm to decide what shows in your timeline.
-Although it can help keep your timeline cleaner, it decides what you see and may not show posts in chronological order.
+Social networks, like Facebook, use an algorithm to decide what shows in your timeline.
+Although it helps keep your timeline cleaner, it decides what you see and may not show posts in chronological order.
 Unfortunately, Facebook does not allow you to disable this feature or show you all posts in chronological order.

 2. With video editing, the timeline is the portion of the video editing software interface where the sequence of video clips and sound effects is visually represented in chronological order.
 When clips are imported into the software, they must first be placed on the timeline before effects can be applied to them.

-The timeline is a great way to order clips in a sequence, navigate the video by scrubbing your cursor across clips, and apply quick modifications like splicing and speed corrections.
+The timeline helps order clips in a sequence, navigate the video by scrubbing your cursor across clips, and apply quick modifications like splicing and speed corrections.
 For more precise manipulation, however, other panels, such as the effects panel, must be used.

 Below is an example of the Adobe Premiere Pro timeline.

 3. In a historical context, a time line or timeline is a list of events that have occurred over a length of time.
-For example, our computer history section lists a timeline of computer-related events from B.C. to the present date that have helped make the computer what it is today.
+For example, our computer history section lists a timeline of computer-related events from B.C. to today that helped make the computers we use today.

 4. In general, a time line or timeline is a list of events scheduled to occur.
-For example, a seminar timeline may list events, as well as when and who is going to speak.
+For example, a seminar timeline may list events and when and who is going to speak.